iost-official/iost-docs/docs/3-smart-contract/Generate-Receipt.md

 ## Generate Receipt
 Smart contract generates receipt by invoking the system function `blockchain.receipt`.
-Here is an example, when the transfer function of this contract is called, three receipts will be generated.
+Here is an example, when the receiptf function of this contract is called, three receipts will be generated.

 ```js
 class Contract {